-Using articles, books, film, and our own life experience, we will reflect on such issues.
+Using articles, books, film, outside wanders, and our own life experience, we will reflect on such issues.
 The goal will be to think more deeply about "the good life" for humans, animals, and our imperiled planet.

 Drew Leder has a medical degree as well as a Ph.D. in Philosophy.
 He has taught at Loyola for many years, with a special interest in Asian philosophy and environmental philosophy.
 He has published six books which range in focus across issues of world spirituality, the philosophy of medicine, and the plight of inmates in maximum-security settings where he has long volunteered.
 His work has been featured in newspapers and magazines across the country, ranging from the Washington Post to Family Circle.
 He lives in Baltimore with his wife, two daughters, and his dog (who will help teach our section on animal consciousness).

 Kate Figiel-Miller was born and raised in the Baltimore area.
 She studied psychology at Villa Julie College (now Stevenson University).
 After two years of service—doing juvenile justice advocacy work in Washington, D.C. with the Jesuit Volunteer Corps, and then teaching at an after-school program in South Boston with Notre Dame Americorps—she went on to receive her Ed.M. in Prevention Science and Practice at Harvard Graduate School of Education.
 She has worked as a logistical magician and faculty-community matchmaker in CCSJ for the past five years, and on the side she teaches reading to young students with dyslexia.
 Her interests include sustainable living, equality in education, peace, playing board games, the outdoors, cooking, and lindy hop dancing.